jpgdev/JPEngine/JPEngine/Analysis/Ideas.md

 - Enable an easier way to setup the options (ConsoleOptions object?)

 - Add a way to load the SpriteFont in the Engine, not from the game.Content
+	- Usefull for the Console Font and others

 - [LUA in C# -> NLua](https://github.com/NLua/NLua)
 - [How to: Lua + XNA](http://xnacoding.blogspot.ca/2010/07/how-to-lua-xna.html)